Attractions

 Jounieh Old Souk, Lebanon

-Jounieh Old Souk, Jounieh - 3.6 km
+Jounieh Old Souk, Jounieh

 Despite being called old, the Old Souk of Jounieh recently went under a renovation and is currently more alive than ever.
 During the day stores ranging from supermarkets, boutiques, artisan shops in addition to banks, travel agencies and others open their doors.
 As for the night activities, as soon as the sun is gone the busy day life is replaced by the charming evenings as a diversity of coffee shops, restaurants, and pubs bring back the life to the Old Souk of Jounieh.